MetaMask/metamask-docs/docs/api-sdk/reference/provider-api.md

 Use `request` to submit RPC requests to Ethereum via MetaMask.
 It returns a `Promise` that resolves to the result of the RPC method call.

-The `params` and return value will vary by RPC method.
+The `params` and return value vary by RPC method.
 In practice, if a method has any `params`, they are almost always of type `Array<any>`.

-If the request fails for any reason, the Promise will reject with an [Ethereum RPC Error](#errors).
+If the request fails for any reason, the Promise rejects with an [Ethereum RPC Error](#errors).

 MetaMask supports most standardized Ethereum RPC methods, in addition to a number of methods that may not be supported by other wallets.
-See the MetaMask [RPC API documentation](./rpc-api.html) for details.
+See the MetaMask [RPC API documentation](rpc-api.md) for details.

 #### Example